Can I Start a Business with a Self-Directed IRA? Exploring the Possibilities

 One of the best ways to use a business within an IRA is to use it for checkbook control.
 Your LLC would hold a checking account, which would revert to the control of the IRA, as the IRA owns the LLC.
 And because this is such a straightforward way to invest, you’d be able to make flexible, easy investments once you have this arrangement established.
 It’s a legitimate and powerful way to invest—but only if you have the right people in your corner to help.

 That’s where a Self-Directed IRA administration firm like American IRA comes in.
 We can help you establish a Self-Directed IRA so you can make the kinds of smart decisions that propel you to a retirement future you can be proud of.
-For more information, give us a ring at 866-7500-IRA.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.